benarmstead/cmus-music-monitor/README.md

 # Cmus Music Monitor

-Shell script to monitor music playing in Cmus and write it to a CSV
+Shell script for Cmus to monitor music listening habits.

+Gets all the metadata of the song being listened to, and writes it to a CSV

 # Installation